-Management is pleased with both the MUA and origination growth in the second quarter of 2015.
+Management is pleased with both the MUA and origination growth in the third quarter of 2015.
 With higher origination levels and renewal volume, the Company was able to increase the volume it placed with institutional investors, and only reduce slightly the amount it retained for its securitization activities.
-Although not significant from a long term economic perspective, the positive mark-to-market adjustment on the economic hedging program was welcome after the large fair value losses incurred in the first quarter of the year.
+Management is particularly pleased with the results from its underwriting and fulfillment processing services business which transitioned to profitability in the third quarter thanks to strong seasonal volumes and the execution of its business plan.

 Looking forward, the Company expects the low interest rate environment, which was reinforced with January and July 2015 Bank of Canada rate cuts, to continue for the remainder of 2015.
 Low rates will keep mortgage affordability at favourable levels and allay refinancing risk.
-It also expects to earn greater net interest from its portfolio of securitized mortgages as the mortgages accumulated for securitization at the end of March 2015 had higher coupons relative to the current mortgage market and the Company was able to securitize these mortgages in the second quarter at wider spreads than the weighted average spread on the current securitized portfolio.

-By realizing the significant renewal opportunities available in this fiscal year and managing its partnerships with institutional customers, the Company will continue to focus on sustainable profitability.
-Management expects the Company to continue to generate cash flow from its \$24 billion portfolio of mortgages pledged under securitization and \$66 billion servicing portfolio that will maximize financial performance.
-First National also expects its new underwriting and fulfillment processing services business to begin to transition to profitability in the third quarter as Quebec and western Canada operations reach a steady state and the Ontario branch responds to seasonally strong summer real estate market demand.
+The Company will focus on the significant value of renewal opportunities and its partnerships with institutional customers in order to maximize profitability.
+Management expects the Company to continue to generate cash flow from its \$24 billion portfolio of mortgages pledged under securitization and \$68 billion servicing portfolio that will maximize financial performance.
+First National also expects the underwriting and fulfillment processing services business to continue to add to earnings as mortgages processed increase in response to the Company's superior service levels to the mortgage broker distribution channel.